 This is the second oldest museum in India enriched with articles on different domains like Archeology, Numismaticollectiocs, Zoology, Natural History, Sculptures, Palm Leaf Manuscripts and Amravathi Paintings.
 This is the only museum in the world outside Europe having the largest collection of Roman antiquities.

-This is a “must see” type of tourist spot to be included in the itinerary because this museum is famously known as “Museum of culture and human antiquity”.
+This is a “must see” type of tourist spot and a place to be included in the itinerary because this museum is famously known as “Museum of culture and human antiquity”.

 From then onwards, the articles and specimens started pouring in from the sponsors, in order to accommodate all the received contents, the museum was refurbished with six new buildings, one lecture hall and a museum theatre.
 The entire cultural complex exhibits the blend of indo-Saracenic, Gothic – Byzantine, Rajput, Mughal and South Indian Deccani styles of architectures.